 The fancy term here is regenerative farming, but for them, it’s just nature in balance.

+Once a year, the olive trees bear fruit, providing the monastery, the people and communities that surround them with food, soap, and income.
+From the once a year harvest the olives are picked and cold pressed to extract the oil.
 This goes to the heart of our products.
 We can source the fanciest oils, but if the soil it comes from is nutrient deficient and has been depleted over and over again, then what are we really giving you, and what is your scalp actually absorbing?

 Olive oil is so important to our hair rituals, and runs in all of our treatments, so we wanted to make sure this keystone ingredient came from fertile, nutrient-rich ground and a place of deep respect.